ai-driven-dev/ai-driven-dev-community/ressources/prompts/feature-request.md

 - [[Do not test UI, focus the logic only | Test the UI if needed | Test the UI and the logic]].
 ```

-### Acceptance Criteria as Gherkin `:instructTestingConvertAcceptanceCriteriaIntoGherkin`
+### Acceptance Criteria as Gherkin `:featTestingConvertAcceptanceCriteriaIntoGherkin`

 Transforms some acceptance criteria into Gherkin syntax.